Randall was afraid that his friends would turn him * the police if they found out about his involvement in the insurance fraud.!@#$@!

-"Knew" is the past tense of "know," while "new" is the opposite of "old."
+"Heard" is the past tense of "hear," while a "herd" is a large group of animals.

 "Emigrate" means to exit a country, while "immigrate" means to enter.
 Typically, "immigrate" is used with the preposition "to," and "emigrate" is used with the preposition "from."